-If you are trying to make money from home as an indie iOS developer, the single most expensive mistake you can make is building the wrong app.
-I've watched smart developers spend 6 months building beautifully crafted apps that nobody downloads, while less talented developers ship mediocre apps in their niche and earn $30,000 a year as home-based income.
-The difference is rarely talent.
-It's idea selection.
+How to find app ideas that sell is the question that decides whether your make-money-from-home plan works, because the single most expensive mistake an indie iOS developer can make is building the wrong app.
+I've watched smart developers spend six months on beautifully crafted apps nobody downloads, while less talented developers ship mediocre apps in their niche and earn $30,000 a year as home-based income.
+The difference is rarely talent — it's idea selection.
 When I led product at my old company, we had a saying: "the cost of a bad idea isn't the building, it's the year you spent on the wrong thing."
-Indie iOS in 2026 has a similar dynamic — the cost of a bad idea, for an indie working from home with limited weekly hours, is the months you'll never get back.
 Good news: idea selection is a skill you can learn faster than coding.
-The frameworks for evaluating app ideas, the sources for finding them, and the validation steps before you write a line of code are all teachable.
-This guide is the playbook I'd recommend to any indie iOS developer earning from home in 2026 who wants to find ideas with real market demand instead of falling in love with a clever concept that doesn't sell.
-We'll cover where good ideas come from, how to evaluate them quickly, the App Store research that separates winners from losers, and the specific patterns that consistently produce profitable indie apps in the current market.
+This lean guide gives you the two real sources of profitable ideas, a fast filter you can run in an afternoon, the validation steps that disprove bad ideas cheaply, and the patterns that consistently sell in the current market.

-Where to Look for Underserved Niches
+Where to Dig for Underserved Niches

-Validating Demand Before You Build
+Validate Demand Before You Write Code

 Frequently asked questions